This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

-Lords makes further changes to the Armed Forces Commissioner Bill
+Lords asks government to think again on Armed Forces Commissioner Bill

-Members of the House of Lords begin to make further checks to the Armed Forces Commissioner Bill during report stage on Wednesday 30 March.
+Members of the House of Lords began further checks and changes to the Armed Forces Commissioner Bill during report stage on Wednesday 30 March.

 The Armed Forces Commissioner Bill aims to establish, and confer functions on, the Armed Forces Commissioner, and abolish the office of the Service Complaints Ombudsman.